garagehive/garagehive.github.io/docs/garagehive-easy-clocking.md

 title: Easy Clocking Functionality
 ---

+<a name="top"></a>

-#   Easy Clocking
+# Easy Clocking Functionality

-{% include youtube.html id="FKGxkYSX8bs" %}

-Easy Clocking is where the Technician will work from the majority of the time.
-He will use Easy Clocking for most of his daily tasks such as: -
+Easy Clocking is where the technician will work for the majority of the time.
+The technician will use Easy Clocking for most of his daily tasks, such as:

-*   Clocking in/out of work.
+   * Clocking in and out of work
-*   Viewing their tasks for the day.
+   * Viewing their tasks for the day
-*   Clocking on/off jobs.
+   * Clocking on and off jobs
-*   Clocking on/off breaks.
+   * Clocking on and off breaks
-*   Being able to view which job he is currently clocked on.
+   * Being able to view which job they are currently clocked on
+   * Adding comments to jobs, with the ability to mark them for attention or print on document

 ![](media/garagehive-easy-clocking1.png)

 ### Within the Easy Clocking Tab there are several options: -

 ![](media/garagehive-easy-clocking2.png)